Bachelor of Speciality in Obstetrical and Gynaecological Nursing

 |Obstetrical and Gynaecological Nursing Research||3|

-Management of the College of Health and Educational Sciences: Virginia Larraz Rada
+Director of the College of Health and Educational Sciences: Virginia Larraz Rada

 Head of the School of Nursing: Sara Esqué Boldú (email@example.com)

 The teaching staff of the Bachelor of Obstetrical and Gynaecological Nursing is made up of lecturers with extensive academic and professional experience.
+Most of the teachers are provided by the Department of Health of the Generalitat de Catalunya.
+You can find below the University of Andorra teachers that take part in this bachelor’s degree:

 In addition, the Directory of the University of Andorra enables students to search for and access the contact information on the UdA’s teaching, technical and administrative staff.